google-deepmind/mujoco/doc/computation/index.rst

 checked in detail.
 The decision process involves two stages: generation and filtering.

 Generation
-   First we generate a list of candidate geom pairs in two ways:

-   - Using predefined geom pairs, specified with the :ref:`contact-pair <contact-pair>` element.
-This mechanism is independent of the spatial arrangement of the geoms at runtime.
-   - Generating candidate geom pairs by examining the runtime locations of bodies.
-First, a sweep-and-prune broadphase collision stage prunes bodies that cannot collide.
-Then, a mid-phase collision stage further prunes geom pairs from remaining body pairs using a static Bounding Volume Hierarchy (a binary tree) of axis-aligned bounding boxes.
+   First we generate a list of candidate geom pairs in one of two ways: "pair" or "dynamic".
+The user can also specify "all" which merges both sources (and is the default).
+This is done via the setting ``mjModel.opt.collision``.
+"Pair" refers to an explicit list of geom pairs defined with the :ref:`pair <contact-pair>` element in MJCF.
+It gives the user full control, however it is a static mechanism (independent of the spatial arrangement of the geoms at runtime) and can be tedious for large models.
+It is normally used to supplement the output of the "dynamic" mechanism.
+Dynamic generation works with bodies rather than geoms; when a body pair is included this means that all geoms attached to one body can collide with all geoms attached to the other body.

+   The body pairs are generated via broad-phase collision detection based on a modified sweep-and-prune algorithm.
+The modification is that the axis for sorting is chosen as the principal eigenvector of the covariance matrix of all geom centers - which maximizes the spread.
+Then, for each body pair, a mid-phase collision detection using a static bounding volume hierarchy (a BVH binary tree) of axis-aligned bounding boxes (AABB) is performed.
 Each body is equipped with an AABB tree of its geoms, aligned with the body inertial or geom frames for all inner or leaf nodes, respectively.
-   - The user can also explicitly exclude certain body pairs using the :ref:`exclude <contact-exclude>` element.

-   These two lists are then merged.
+   Finally, the user can explicitly exclude certain body pairs using the :ref:`exclude <contact-exclude>` element in MJCF.
+Exclusion is applied when "dynamic" or "all" are selected, but not when "pair" is selected.
+At the end of this step we have a list of geoms pairs that is typically much smaller than :math:`n (n-1)/2`, but can still be pruned further before detailed collision checking.

 Filtering
    Next we apply four filters to the list generated in the previous step.
 Filters 1 and 2 are applied to all geom pairs.